- Media gateways for receiving call audio from Twilio

 Visit the Get Started for instructions on creating a developer account, managing teams and apps, and setup for using AI Service APIs.

-Integrate with Twillio
+Integrate with Twilio

 1. Authenticate with ASAPP and Obtain a Twilio Media Stream URL

 A Twilio media stream URL is required to start streaming audio.
-Begin by authenticating with ASAPP to obtain this URL.
+Begin by authenticating with ASAPP to obtain this URL.All requests to ASAPP sandbox and production APIs must use

 protocol.
 Traffic using HTTP